 - Deferred imitation is more than mere copying; it showcases a child’s capacity to recall and replicate actions, aiding skill acquisition and the transmission of behaviors and traditions, while also providing valuable insights for developmental psychologists.

 Imitation and observation are very important ways in which children learn and achieve a wide range of new behaviors.
 Learning through imitation is very efficient, because adults typically take complex behaviors and break them down to demonstrate actions that are appropriate for the child’s age and abilities.
 In many occasions, children do not respond to a behavior immediately, and so this information is stored in the long-term memory – that’s when deferred imitation comes in.

 What is deferred imitation?

-Deferred imitation is typically defined as a modeled action or series of actions that are reproduced after a certain delay of minutes, hours, or days after viewing the behavior.
+Deferred imitation is defined by the American Psychological Association as a modeled action or series of actions that are reproduced after a certain delay of minutes, hours, or days after viewing the behavior.